LECTURER (ASSISTANT PROFESSOR) AT MANCHESTER CS, MCAIF

 ABOUT ME

-I’m an Applied Probabilist, and my research focuses on the Theory and Methodology of Imprecise Probabilistic Machine Learning, broadly defined.
-I serve as an At-Large Member of the Executive Committee of SIPTA, and as an Action Editor for TMLR.
-I am an elected member of the LMS, INI, and ELLIS.
+I’m an Applied Probabilist, and my research focuses on Imprecise Probability theory and its applications to Machine Learning and AI, broadly defined.
+I serve as an At-Large Member of the Executive Committee of SIPTA, and as an Action Editor for TMLR and ToPML.
+I am an elected member of the LMS, INI, IMA, and ELLIS.

 EDUCATION